ShahzebMahmood/OktaScripts/README.md

 In Okta Deactivation script you will need to enter you details below and amend

 $apiKey = "ADD YOUR OKTA API TOKEN"
-$userID = "ADD USERS USERNAME YOU WANT TO DEACTIVATE"
+$userID = "ADD THE USERNAME OF THE USER YOU WANT TO DEACTIVATE"

 $url = "https://ADD-YOUR-OKTA-DOMAIN/api/v1/users/$userID/lifecycle/deactivate"